w3f/polkadot-spec/docs/id-cryptography-encoding.md

 ##### Appending Messages {#sect-vrf-appending-messages}

-Appending messages, or "data", to the transcript ([Definition 175](id-cryptography-encoding#defn-vrf-transcript)) first requires `meta-AD` operations for a given label of the messages, including the size of the message, followed by an `AD` operation on the message itself.
+Appending messages, or "data", to the transcript ([Definition -def-num-ref-](id-cryptography-encoding#defn-vrf-transcript)) first requires `meta-AD` operations for a given label of the messages, including the size of the message, followed by an `AD` operation on the message itself.
 The size of the message is a 4-byte, little-endian encoded integer.

 $$
 {T}_{{0}}=\text{meta-AD}{\left({T},{l},\text{False}\right)}